AviatrixSystems/Docs/HowTos/controller_config.rst

 Controller Configuration
 ===========================

-This document describes the various configurations on the Controller tab under Settings.
+This document describes the configurations on the Controller tab under Settings.

 DNS Server
 ------------